rust-lang/rust/active/0243-trait-based-exception-handling.md

 `bar()` must unify.
 Like the current `try!()` macro, the `?` operator will also perform an implicit "upcast" on the exception type.

-When used outside of a `try` block, the `?` operator propagates the exception to the caller of the current function, just like the current `try!` macro does.
+When used outside of a `catch` block, the `?` operator propagates the exception to the caller of the current function, just like the current `try!` macro does.
 (If the return type of the function isn't a `Result`, then this is a type error.)
-When used inside a `try` block, it propagates the exception up to the innermost `try` block, as one would expect.
+When used inside a `catch` block, it propagates the exception up to the innermost `catch` block, as one would expect.

 Requiring an explicit `?` operator to propagate exceptions strikes a very pleasing balance between completely automatic exception propagation, which most